 I ordered an outstanding delivery dinner from Meatballz.
 The meatballs were meaty and tender.
 The sauce was the best I've had in Atlanta.
 The mixture of acidity and sweetness brought me back to the Garden State and their slow-cooked tomato sauces.
 And they serve sicilian, something unknown here but a real treat that will have to wait for my next order.
-This is the meatball-in-a-hole, stuffed in a round roll.

 This is a pair of straight meatballs with cheese.